 This article breaks down every step of the process, from preparing the animal for transit to paperwork and logistics, to the actual process of shipping pets.
 Read on if you need to transport a pet and don’t have the time or resources to undertake the trip yourself.

 How Do I Prepare to Ship My Pet to Another State?

 Whether you opt for airline travel or road transport, you’ll need to comply with local rules and regulations.
-Different states handle pets in different ways.
-The transporter that you hire should be able to inform you of the specifics.
-Ask your provider so you can be sure about local and interstate guidelines.
+States handle pet transportation in different ways.
+Look for a transporter that understands the specific rules of the origin and destination state.
+Before you hire a pet shipper, ask questions to be sure they understand local and interstate guidelines.